AndreiChertkov/teneva_ht_jax/workflow.md

 5. Make documentation (i.e., `docstring`) for the function similar to other functions

-6. Prepare a demo for a function (jupyter notebook in the `demo` folder) similar to demos for other functions in the jupyter notebook with the same name as a module name (add it in alphabetical order)
+6. Prepare a demo (add it in alphabetical order) for the function in the related jupyter notebook in the `demo` folder (with the same name as a module name).
+Use the style similar to demos for other functions
-    > Note that it's important to use a consistent style for all functions, as the code is then automatically exported from the jupyter notebooks to assemble the online documentation.
+    > Note that it's important to use a consistent style for all functions, as the code is then automatically exported from the jupyter notebooks to assemble the online documentation

-7. Add function name into dict in docs `doc/map.py` and rebuild the docs (run `python doc/build.py`), check the result in web browser (see `doc/_build/html/index.html`)
+7. Add new function name into dict in docs `doc/map.py` and rebuild the docs (run `python doc/build.py`), then check the result in web browser (see `doc/_build/html/index.html`)

 8. Make commit

-9. Use it locally until update of the package version
+9. Use the new function locally until update of the package version

 ## How to update the package version